To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “This is a tragedy — both for those who have been impacted by yesterday’s attack and for our democracy,” it said.

 “There are some who would use these events to stifle a movement for change and quicken the demise of a vibrant discourse on the human rights of Black Americans.
-We should reject all of this.
-Black activists have raised the call for an end to violence, not an escalation of it.”

 That didn’t stop a wave of social media criticism attempting to tie the violence to the movement.
 But U.S. Attorney General Loretta Lynch, speaking about the demonstrations inspired by Black Lives and other groups, drew a bright line between the gunman’s actions and “lawful protest and protected speech.”